ruhulamin63/Zoom-integration-laravel/README.md

 # Laravel Zoom
-### Using this domo project then used in given link
+### Using this domo project then used in given link.

 ```bash
 git clone https://github.com/ruhulamin63/Zoom-integration-laravel.git
 ```